jfq3/RDP---Tutorials/xander_hpcc_example.md

 The command script `run_xander_skel.sh` is also included with Xander (`RDPTools/Xander_assembler/bin/`) and is printed below.

+This script is not typically edited *except* to change the `BASEDIR`, which is simply the path to Xander's bin `RDPTools/Xander_assembler/bin` on your local computer.
+MSU HPCC users need not adjust this script.

     #!/bin/bash -login

     ## This is the main script to run Xander assembly